Costly Home Seller Mistakes

 1. Know why you're selling, and keep it to yourself

 The reasons behind your decision to sell affect everything from setting a price to deciding how much time and money to invest in getting your home ready for sale.
 What's more important to you: the money you walk away with, or the length of time your property is on the market?
 Different goals will dictate different strategies.

 And, try hard to conceal your motivation to anyone else, or they may use it against you at the negotiating table.
 When asked, simply say that your housing needs have changed.

 2. Do your homework before setting a price

 Settling on an offering price requires consideration.
-Once you've set your price, you've told buyers the potential maximum they have to pay for your home, but pricing too high is as dangerous as pricing too low.
-Remember that the average buyer is looking at 15-20 homes at the same time they are considering yours.
-This means that they have a basis of comparison, and if your home is lacking in some way against others in the price range you've set, you will not be taken seriously by prospects or agents.
-As a result, your home will sit on the market for a long time and, knowing this, new buyers on the market will think there must be something wrong with your home.
+Once you've set your price, you've told Buyers the potential maximum they have to pay for your home, but pricing too high is as dangerous as pricing too low.
+Remember that the average Buyer is looking at 15-20 homes at the same time they are considering yours.
+This means that they have a basis of comparison, and if your home is lacking in some way against others in the price range you've set, you will not be taken seriously by prospects or REALTORS®.
+As a result, your home will sit on the market for a long time and, knowing this, new Buyers on the market will think there must be something wrong with your home.

 3. More homework

-(In fact, your agent should do this for you).
+(In fact, your REALTOR® should do this for you).
 Find out what homes in your own and similar neighborhoods have sold for in the past 6-12 months, and research what current homes are listed for.
-That's certainly how prospective buyers will assess the worth of your home.
+That's certainly how prospective Buyers will assess the worth of your home.

-4. Find a good real estate agent to represent your needs
+4. Find a good REALTOR® to represent your needs

 Nearly three-quarters of home Owners claim that they would not use the same REALTOR® who sold their last home.
 Dissatisfaction boils down to poor communication, which results in not enough feedback, lower pricing, and strained relations.